itiligent/Raspi-Things/CREATE-USB-BOOTABLE-UBUNTU.md

 1. Image your SSD with a Ubuntu image using your preferred imaging tool. (**IMAGE MUST HAVE NEVER BEEN PREVIOUSY BOOTED**)

-2. Boot your Raspi via an MMC card running Raspian
+2. Boot your Raspberry Pi via an MMC card running Raspian

-3. plug the SSD into a **USB2** port
+3. Important: plug the SSD into a **USB2.0** port.

 4. lsblk